spinnaker/spinnaker.github.io/guides/developer/plugins/index.md

     - Test harnesses and utilities to help plugin developers assert Extension functionality.

-# What Should Be An Extension Point?
+## What should be an Extension Point?

-Extension points should be made at intersections between a service's core functionality and what it considers an integration.
+An Extension Point should be made at an intersection between a service's core functionality and what it considers an integration.
 An integration is value added to a service, but not value that impacts the core functionality offerings of the service: The differentiator is that a service cannot function without